AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 No versions newer than 30 days will be purged since the `maximumVersions` property is set to 0.

-All versions older than 30 days will be purged since `minimumVersions` is  zero.
+One version older than 30 days will be kept, even though `minimumVersions` is set to zero.

 ### Audit Log Purge {#audit-purge}